Akatsuki667/holbertonschool-web_back_end/python_variable_annotations/README.md

 ## 5. Complex types - list of floats
 Write a type-annotated function `sum_list` which takes a list `input_list` of floats as argument and returns their sum as a float.

+## 6. Complex types - mixed list
+- Write a type-annotated function `sum_mixed_list` which takes a list `mxd_lst` of integers and floats and returns their sum as a float.